 How to use your Baby Food

-One good reason why integrated products like a baby food steamer and blender are so convenient is because making your own baby food often entails steaming/cooking the veggies or ingredients first before you blend them – often leading to more pots, pans and washing up.
-As the two processes (steaming and blending) are complimentary when making baby food, a steamer and blender unit in one is ideal.
+One good reason why integrated products like a baby food steamer blender are so convenient is because making your own baby food entails steaming/cooking the veggies first, before you blend them.
+This leads to more pots, pans and washing up.
+As the two processes (steaming and blending) are complimentary, an all-in-one steamer and blender unit is ideal.

 When to introduce solids to baby:

-A staple favourite is the beef, broccoli and sweet potato combination because it’s savoury and easy to make for older babies who have now moved onto meat.
-The general process involves steaming the ingredients until they’re very tender, and then blending them to a thick consistency with a bit of texture.
-Later during this stage of feeding development is generally advised that you add some soft chunks and texture to the food so you ‘train’ your baby further in eating solid food and chew.
+A staple favourite is the beef, broccoli and sweet potato recipe.
+It’s savoury and easy to make for older babies who have now moved onto meat.
+The general process involves steaming the ingredients until they’re very tender.
+Then you can blend the ingredients to a thick consistency, leaving a bit of texture.
+At this stage of feeding development you can start to add some soft chunks and texture to the food.
+This will help you ‘train’ your baby to chew and eat solid foods.

 EXPLORE OUR SOLID FEEDING RANGE!